Grand Orange Lodge of Scotland: Foundation and Military Spread (1795–1800)

-In 1798, Protestant British soldiers from Scotland were sent to Ireland to help suppress an Irish republican rebellion.
-These soldiers fought alongside Orange militiamen and, when they returned to Scotland, they founded Scotland's first Orange lodges.
+Growth and Immigration

 The Scottish Orange Order grew swiftly in the early 1800s, when there was an influx of working-class Ulster Protestant immigrants into the Scottish Lowlands.
 Many of these immigrants saw themselves as returning to the land of their forefathers.

 There was also a wave of Irish Catholic immigration to the Lowlands in this period, especially during the Great Famine.
 To gain an upper hand in their new home, and to differentiate themselves from the Irish Catholics, Irish Protestants showed their loyalty to 'king and country' through the medium of the Orange Order.

+In the late 19th and early 20th centuries, thousands of industrial workers migrated from the shipyards of Glasgow and the coal mines of Lanarkshire to America's industrial belt, which includes Pennsylvania, Ohio, and Illinois.
+The Orangemen from Scotland influenced the cultural in the area through the local American Orange Lodges.
+Upon approval from the Grand Orange Lodge of Scotland, the Supreme Grand Orange Lodge of the United States was formally established in 1870.

+Political influence and Parades

 The first Orange march in Scotland was held in Glasgow on 12 July (The Twelfth) 1821.
 It was accompanied by sectarian unrest between Protestants and Catholics.

 Scottish Orange Order leaders forged informal alliances with "anti-Popery" Tories to oppose Catholic emancipation in 1829 and Parliamentary Reform in 1831.

+The Grand Lodge came together with the Grand Orange Lodge of England to host a series of speeches and rallies for to make clear their opposal of the Irish Home Rule Bills from 1870 up until WWI.

+In the 1990s, the Scottish Orange Order provided financial support to construct a new Orange temple for the Ghanaian Orange Order in Accra.
+This was due to the Order in Ghana being targeted following the 1981 Ghanaian coup d'état led by Jerry Rawlings.